gwpachlatko/anything-goes/_posts/2020-03-17-corona-apocalypse-postponed.md

 People will grab whatever they can get their hands on without thinking whether or not they actually need the particular product.
 This will cause the manufacturers and suppliers to raise the prices.
 Rising prices will lead people to panic even more.
 And governments will have no choice left, but to ration food in order to stop speculators and to maintain the basic supply of the population.
 Then, you will have an empty wallet, an empty stomach, but still a virus.

 Yes, Corona is a serious virus.
-But if we continue to react blindly and undermine our own supply, it will be the least of our concerns before long.
+But if we continue to react blindly and so undermine our own defence, it will be the least of our concerns before long.